 What formal entry requirements will I need?

-Minimum requirements - average point score of 5.5 including GCSE English at grade 6.
+Minimum requirements - average point score of 5.5 including GCSE History at grade 6.
 If you've not taken History at GCSE we can accept English Literature or Language at grade 6.

 The average points score for entry to an A Level programme will be calculated using your 8 best GCSEs OR 6 GCSEs plus 1 technical qualification (equivalent to a maximum of 2 GCSEs and 10 points).
 From 2017 English Language, English Literature and Mathematics GCSE will be graded numerically (1 – 9.
 Grade 5 = a good grade C, grade 6 = grade B and grade 7 = grade A).

 To work out your average and find out more information, please see our Entry Requirements page.